Caroline Criado Perez: Female representation in the media

-In November 2012, with Catherine Smith, she founded the website Women's Room, whose goal is to collect suggestions for female professionals and to convey to journalists to increase the proportion of women in the media.
+In November 2012, with Catherine Smith, she founded the website Women's Room, to collect names of female professionals ready to speak to the media, and to persuade journalists to increase the proportion of women among their interviewees.
 The immediate reason for this development were two features on the BBC Radio 4 Today programme broadcast on consecutive days in October 2012, on the prevention of teenage pregnancies and breast cancer, in which no female expert was interviewed – the interviewers were also male.
 As a result, presenter John Humphrys had to ask during the latter item: "if you were a woman you would have no hesitation about being screened"?
 One of the interviewees on the item about teenage pregnancies was Anthony Seldon, the headmaster of Wellington College, a public school.
 Criado Perez wrote that Seldon might be an authority on contemporary British political history, but not on the immediate subject under discussion.
 She commented on the rather narrow selection of voices, on social lines as well as gender, in such broadcast debates in early November 2012: "These voices are shaping the debate, and they therefore wield a huge influence over our currently populist public policy.
 If public policy is going to be so responsive to the media, let's make the media truly representative of the public."

 On the Wikipedia controversy in April 2013 concerning the creation of a sub-category for American women novelists, she was reported as saying: "It perpetuates the idea that men are the default and don't need to be marked in any way, whereas women are still seen as the outliers."